mixteenth/diytechmba.github.io/README.md

 - I am not the first to seek deeper business knowledge while avoiding a traditional MBA programs, so [Random people on reddit](https://www.reddit.com/r/Entrepreneur/comments/663vkv/diymba_a_compiled_list_of_19_free_courses_31_books/) were also consulted.
 - My own judgement based on a career in tech that started in 2000.

+## Goals

+While an approach like this can't replicate an MBA experience in many ways:

+- Growth of connections for your career
+- A series of team projects that simulate the real world
+- Access to a dynamic Q+A environment with professors and classmates
+- $200 textbooks

+I do want it to simulate it in the following ways:

+- The curriculum is extensive, it takes years to do all the required reading and projects. (i.e. the below list will be longer than you might expect)
+- Core subjects that I would *never* study have to be covered.
+Get those boring but neccessary feeder classes done.
+- Provide a foundation that I can add to over time.
+Education is a verb.

 ## Curriculum

 *These categories are informally-defined.
 Don't think library, think used bookstore.*